JonJagger/cyber-dojo/docker-server.md

     }
     ```
     then Java-JUnit will only be offered as a language on the
-    initial setup page if the docker image `cyberdojo/java-1.8` exists
+    initial create page if the docker image `cyberdojo/java-1.8` exists
     on the server, as determined by running
     ```bash
     $ docker images